GingerKiwi/gingerkiwi-2024/src/content/blog/2024-01-13-location-data-and-gis-for-devs.md

 	2. Find training and more!

-### Artificial Intelligence Resources
+<h3 id="ai-resources">6d.
+Artificial Intelligence Resources</h3>

 These are a few I've been referring to as I work on my AI Engineer cert.
 There's a ton of really good information out there.
-My focus is on the intersection of AI and accessibility.
+My focus is on Natural Language Processing (NLP) and Large Language Models (LLMs) because of the intersection of AI and accessibility.

-AI and Accessibility: [Be My Eyes and AI](https://youtu.be/dIImXx1C7_g?si=JXjF3gORQnVoL4tZ)The video is embedded below.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/dIImXx1C7_g?si=JXjF3gORQnVoL4tZ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen alt="watch video about Be My Eyes AI"></iframe>

 1. [LlamaIndex: Typescript Docs](https://ts.llamaindex.ai)
 2. [LlamaIndex: Python Docs](https://docs.llamaindex.ai/en/stable/)